tanzu-build/tanzu-build-samples/java-rest-service/README.md

 # Introduction customer-profile

-Customer-profile provides you an out-of-the-box application setup to implement your business logic.
+customer-profile provides you an out-of-the-box application setup to implement your business logic.
 It is based on the commonly known 3-layered application architecture in where the package `api` provides the presentation layer, `domain` provides the services and business domain and finally the `data` package provides you the capability to persist your domain.